JeffersonLab/clara-docs/docs/tutorials/running.md

 #### Application service composition.
 Services YAML file

-This is known as the CLARA YAML file.
+This is known as the Clara YAML file.
 It describes the application micro-services, their transient data format and their configuration parameters.
 The *servicesFile* location can by specified in the CLI by: